SENAI: Role

-The roles of SESI and the National Industrial Apprenticeships Association(SENAI) were set out in Acts 4.048, of 22 January 1942, 4.936, of 7 November 1942, 6.246, of 5 February 1944 and 9.403, of 25 June 1946.
-According to these bills, the roles referred to are owed by industrial establishments classified as such by the National Confederation of Industry (CNI),along the lines that they are required to pay a monthly contribution for the funding of social work among industrial workers and their dependents for the setting up and maintenance of training schools.
+The roles of SESI and the National Industrial Apprenticeships Association(SENAI) were set out in Acts 4.048, of 22 January 1942, 4.936, of 7 November 1942, 6.246, of 5 February 1944, and 9.403, of 25 June 1946.
+According to these bills, the roles referred to are owed by industrial establishments classified as such by the National Confederation of Industry (CNI), along the lines that they are required to pay a monthly contribution for the funding of social work among industrial workers and their dependents for the setting up and maintenance of training schools.

 Regional Departments

-SESI maintains a presence in every state in Brazil and in the Federal District of Brasília through a chain of regional departments, each of which has jurisdiction and technical, financial and administrative autonomy.
-Its function is the delivery of social services in the areas of health, education, leisure, culture, food and the promotion of citizenship, having in mind improvements in quality of life among industrial workers and their families.
-Besides providing services in their activity centres and operational units, the regional departments develops operations within industry and in harmony with the needs and expectations of the workers.
+SESI maintains a presence in every state in Brazil and in the Federal District of Brasília through a chain of regional departments, each of which has jurisdiction and technical, financial, and administrative autonomy.
+Its function is the delivery of social services in the areas of health, education, leisure, culture, food, and the promotion of citizenship, having in mind improvements in quality of life among industrial workers and their families.
+Besides providing services in their activity centres and operational units, the regional departments develops operations within industry, and in harmony with the needs and expectations of the workers.
 Various projects also benefit the community through partnerships and agreements with international and national governmental and private institutions.

 Theatre

 Osmar Rodrigues Cruz, theatre director, founded the SESI Popular Theatre Company in 1963, presented the play 'Murderous City' (Cidade Assessina) which took Brazilian theatre by storm.
-Trouxe peças de teatro e nomes da música popular brasileira, que se tornaram de bastante sucesso na época.
-Os ingressos eram de distribuição gratuita e disputados pela população, pois eram limitados.
-Osmar Cruz queria oferecer um teatro de qualidade, ajudando na formação de público das camadas menos favorecidas.